mbarcia/CSV-Payments-PoC/docs/guide/README.md

 - [Orchestrator Services](/guide/orchestrator-services): Control the flow of your pipeline

 ### For QA Engineers
-Learn how to effectively test pipeline applications:
+Learn how to test pipeline applications effectively:

 - [Testing Strategies](/guide/best-practices#testing): Testing strategies for pipeline applications
 - [Observability](/guide/observability): How to monitor and verify pipeline behavior